sjbennett123/gloryforthefist/content/rules/formal_magic.md

 To cast a Cantrip, the player must say the proper incant for the Cantrip and physically break or tear the number of level-one components designated for that particular Cantrip (0, 1, or 2) to gain the power for the Cantrip.
 When casting a Cantrip with 0 component cost, there need not be a “tearing” motion.
 Breaking or tearing a single level-two component will power a Cantrip that takes 2 components, or two Cantrips that take 1 component each, cast one immediately after another.
 Breaking or tearing a level-four component will power two Cantrips that take 2 components each, or four Cantrips that take 1 component each, cast one immediately after the other.
 The components must be broken or torn within 10 seconds of finishing the incant.
 The components used for a Cantrip may only be unrestricted NERO components or local to the chapter in which the Cantrip is being cast.
 The components must be identifiable by the chapter in which they are used at the time of the casting, and they may not be SR components.
 Components are to be turned into a marshal after the casting of any Cantrip.
 The components will be checked at this time.

 Cantrips are cast on the fly for any Cantrip in the carried tome(s).
 Cantrips do not require a fishtail to cast.
 Cantrips are never thrown at an opponent in the manner of battle magic, but they may allow the caster to throw a packet or series of packets with a defined effect (e.g., “10 elemental fire”).
 Casting a Cantrip is subject to Spell Disruption.
-No other skill or item may be used from the point when the incant is started until the point when the components are snapped or torn, or the Cantrip will fail and the components are still consumed.
+No other skill or item may be used from the point when the incant is started until the point when the components are snapped or torn; otherwise, the Cantrip will fail and the components are still consumed.

 A Cantrip may never be extended in any manner or placed into an item in the manner of an enchantment, expanded enchantment, etc. A Cantrip, or the effect of a Cantrip, may never be spellstored.

-The statement “dies and requires a life spell” refers to any time the character is dead whether they receive a life spell or not, resurrect, regenerate, revive through a manner other than a life spell, or is not affected by life.
+The statement “dies and requires a life spell” refers to any time the character is dead, whether they receive a life spell or not, resurrect, regenerate, revive through a manner other than a life spell, or is not affected by life.

 There are five types of Cantrip: